-31 Poems About Summer to Read this March
+31 Poems About Summer to Read this July: Classic and Classy

 Hello!
-Summer’s gonna be here soon, and heaven knows I’m sick of winter (partly because I caught cold some, four times this season).
+Summer’s gonna be here soon, and heaven knows I’m sick of winter (partly because I caught cold some, four times last season).

 To welcome this amazing, uplifting, hopeful-looking summer of 2025 I’ve compiled this post of 31 poems about summer that celebrate the beautiful, lush early mornings, windy evenings and chilly drinks of this dear season.